scottcarr/beagle/copilot.md

 function.
 The "_<Stream Bool>_" part is the condition to be monitored.
 The "_[arguments]_" part get passed to "_functionname_" when the trigger fires.

-Everything after where is the variables used in the _spec_.
+Everything after _where_ are the variables used in the _spec_.
 Typically the _spec_ defines its own _Streams_ and _extern_ _Streams_.
 The purpose
 of _extern_ is to model data coming into the monitor from other parts of the system.
-The code generating the _extern_ _Streams_ and the _trigger_ can be external C functions.
+The code generating the _extern_ _Streams_ can be external C functions.

 In this example the _Stream_ representing the data input is called _temps_: